 1. Take Your Time

 Alcohol has a dizzying effect on people – literally.
 Alcohol can make everything seem urgent and, by lowering inhibitions, can make risky behavior seem more safe than it is.
 Remember that there may be some good reasons why you’re finding it difficult to connect intimately without alcohol.
 Perhaps you haven’t known your partner long enough to establish real trust.
 Perhaps your gut knows that your potential partner isn’t a good fit for you.
-Perhaps your brain knows that there is a better time and place for intimacy and it’s worth waiting for.
+Or, perhaps your brain knows that there is a better time and place for intimacy and it’s worth waiting for.
 No matter what, don’t rush yourself.
 Things move more slowly without alcohol in the picture and that’s a good thing.

 2. Appeal to Your Senses

 Sensuality is often associated with sexual pleasure but there’s a broader definition as well: pleasuring the senses at large.
 Let your mind and body function as a unit and appeal to each sense with your partner in a safe setting as a way to transition into physical intimacy.
 Consider the following: listen to relaxing and beautiful music while tasting something delicious.
 Do this while diffusing a soothing essential oil and get close to your partner with the help of a fabric that appeals to your sense of touch.